Updated May 2023

-With its near-perfect weather and big-but-small city vibes, Sacramento is the perfect place to get a bit of natural beauty, history, and great food all in one trip.
+With its near-perfect weather and big-but-small-city vibes, Sacramento is the perfect place to get a bit of natural beauty, history, and great food all in one trip.
 Known as the City of Trees, California’s capital has tons of great spots where you can unwind surrounded by beautiful scenery, whether it’s in a city park or out along a never-ending stretch of highway.
-Either way, it’s all accessible from HI Sacramento hostel, where you’re guaranteed a good night’s rest after a day of exploring.
+Either way, it’s all accessible from downtown and HI Sacramento hostel, where you’re guaranteed a good night’s rest after a day of exploring.

 1. Capitol Park